 “According to the lab, I didn’t have a UTI.
 According to what I knew about my own body, I did, and it would not go away.”

 The one thing the lab could easily identify was an overgrowth of vaginal yeast.
 By this stage, my digestive symptoms had returned to 24 hour a day abdominal pain.
+I had this low down, solid abdominal bloating that would not subside.

 So I further restricted my diet.
 I transitioned from vegetarian to vegan, and implemented an intermittent fasting approach.